-Nigeria: African Development Bank To Join Groundbreaking Ceremony Of Special Agro-Industrial Processing Zone In Oyo State
+Nigeria: African Development Bank to join groundbreaking ceremony of Special Agro-Industrial Processing Zone in Oyo State

 The 300-hectare SAPZ site in Ijaiye lies just 29 kilometres from Ibadan, the Oyo State capital, and is connected to key infrastructure, including the Chief Obafemi Awolowo Railway Station (16 km) and a newly upgraded road network that links to the Samuel Ladoke Akintola Airport - which is being modernized into an international cargo facility.
 These assets position Oyo State as a natural hub for domestic and export-oriented agro-processing.

-The SAPZ will capitalize on Oyo's comparative advantage in cassava, maize, poultry, soybeans, and horticulture.
+The SAPZ will capitalize ’n Oyo’s comparative advantage in cassava, maize, poultry, soybeans, and horticulture.

 In addition to the Ijaiye hub, the state is also developing a 2,800-hectare agribusiness hub with an Agricultural Transformation Centre (ATC) in Eruwa, designed to serve smallholder farmers and youth agripreneurs through shared infrastructure and service platforms.
 Both facilities are supported by a $37 million financing package from the African Development Bank.